jinhyung-park-info/TP-Net/README.md

 **By <a href="http://github.com/jinhyung426/" target="_blank">Jinhyung Park</a>, <a href="https://github.com/dlehgo14" target="_blank">Dohae Lee</a>, In-Kwon Lee from Yonsei University (Seoul, Korea)**<br/>

-To download our preprint version of the paper, click <a href="https://drive.google.com/file/d/1hDFCt4As2pEhJK23uD5m5gM_iYQFoe-_/view?usp=sharing" target="_blank">here</a>.
+To download our preprint version of the paper from arXiv, click <a href="https://arxiv.org/pdf/2112.03728" target="_blank">here</a>.
-<br/>(The paper will also be uploaded in arXiv by December 7th, 2021.)

 ### Introduction